 - Provide the complete and exact URL and indicate the path to access the intended support material on the website.

 - Include a list of up to three works or excerpts of works to which you would like to direct the reviewers (e.g., images, audio, video, written material).
 Provide titles, dates of creation/production and a brief context for the works presented.
 Explain why you are including these items and how they relate to your proposed project.

-- Ensure that the website and all links involved will be operational up to six months after the application deadline.
+- Ensure the website and all links involved will be operational up to six months after the application deadline.